MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 > - **Simplify configurations**.
 Use Azure Front Door to easily manage configurations.
 For example, suppose your architecture supports microservices.
 Azure Front Door supports [redirection capabilities](/azure/frontdoor/front-door-url-redirect), so you can use path-based redirection to target individual services.
 >   Another use case is the configuration of wildcard domains.
 >
 > - **Handle progressive exposure by using [Azure Front Door routing methods](/azure/frontdoor/routing-methods)**.
-For a [weighted load balancing approach](/azure/frontdoor/routing-methods#weighted-traffic-routing-method) you can use a canary deployment to send a specific percentage of traffic to a backend.
+For a [weighted load balancing approach](/azure/frontdoor/routing-methods#weighted-traffic-routing-method) you can use a canary deployment to send a specific percentage of traffic to a back end.
 This approach helps you test new features and releases in a controlled environment before you roll them out.
 >
 > - **Collect and analyze Azure Front Door operational data as part of your workload monitoring**.
 Capture relevant Azure Front Door logs and metrics with Azure Monitor Logs.
 This data helps you troubleshoot, understand user behaviors, and optimize operations.
 >